 The Company is not implementing absentia voting methods such as voting via mail, e-mail or fax until security, integrity and other pertinent issues are satisfactorily resolved.

-Shareholders are given the opportunity to vote at the General Meetings of shareholders.
-The Company has been conducting electronic poll voting for all the resolutions passed at the General Meetings of shareholders for greater transparency in the voting process.
+An independent scrutineer is appointed to validate the proxy forms submitted by the shareholders and the votes of all such valid proxy forms are counted and verified.
 Votes cast for, or against, each resolution will be tallied and announced to shareholders immediately at the meeting.
 The total numbers and percentage of votes cast for or against the resolutions are also announced after the meeting via SGXNet.